triton-inference-server/client/src/c++/perf_analyzer/docs/inference_load_modes.md

 OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
 -->

-# Request Sending Modes
+# Inference Load Modes

-Perf Analyzer has several modes for generating inference request traffic for a model.
+Perf Analyzer has several modes for generating inference request load for a model.

 ## Concurrency Mode